Azure Monitor cost and usage

 Azure Monitor uses consumption-based pricing, which is also known as pay-as-you-go pricing.
 With this billing model, you only pay for what you use.
 Features of Azure Monitor that are enabled by default don't incur any charge.
 These features include collection and alerting on the Activity log and collection and analysis of platform metrics.

-Several other features don't have a direct cost, but you instead pay for the ingestion and retention of data that they collect.
+Several other features don't have a direct cost, but instead you pay for the ingestion and retention of data that they collect.
 The following table describes the different types of usage that are charged in Azure Monitor.
 Detailed pricing for each type is provided in Azure Monitor pricing.

 |Logs||Ingestion, retention, and export of data in Log Analytics workspaces and legacy Application Insights resources.
 For most customers, this category typically incurs the bulk of Azure Monitor charges.
 There's no charge for querying this data except in the case of Basic Logs or Archived Logs.